 Good Guy or Bad Guy

-The game randomly selects 1-3 players to be “impostor(s)” and the remaining players are so called “crewmates”.
+The game Among Us randomly selects 1-3 players to be “impostor(s)” and the remaining players are so called “crewmates”.
 Both “teams” have tremendously different missions and tasks to complete, making the game feel like it’s a “good guys vs. bad guys” kind of vibe.

 Playing as a Crewmate

-Crewmates’ objective is to complete various tasks on the ship, while at the same time keep their eyes open for dead bodies as they run around the ship or if they notice anything sus (suspicious).
+Crewmates’ objective in Among Us is to complete various tasks on the ship, while at the same time keep their eyes open for dead bodies as they run around the ship or if they notice anything sus (suspicious).
 If they spot a dead body, they have the option to report it, allowing a discussion with all players (including impostor(s)) to take place.
 After the discussion ends, all players are obligated to either vote a person out or skip.
 An emergency meeting can also be called by crewmates to report on anything sus.
 Crewmates can win the game if they mage to complete all tasks or if they vote off the impostor(s).

 Playing an Impostor